nju33/atom-tmproject/README.md

 ## Commands

 - `Tmproject: Create`
-  Add a temporary project
+  Add a temporary project.
+The created project is automatically deleted when the editor is closed.
 - `Tmproject: Delete`
-  Select from existing temporary projects and delete from the tree view
+  Select from existing temporary projects and delete from the tree view.